ElementsProject/elementsproject.github.io/elements-code-tutorial/reissuing-assets.md

 The token and right to reissue it provides is now Bob's!

 ##### NOTE: Remember from an earlier note that we can divide a reissuance token like any other asset in Elements.
 Our send of "1" token in this instance actually transferred 100,000,000 of the smallest possible amount of the token.
-You can try sending something like "0.1" of the token back to Alice and check if she is again able to reissue (she will and so will Bob - who will still hold "0.9").
+You can try sending something like "0.1" of the token back to Alice and check if she is again able to reissue (she will and so will Bob, who will still hold "0.9").

-Bob still doesn't have any of the "demoasset" itself of course but now that his wallet holds the reissuance token we can reissue any amount of "demoasset" and it will show in his wallet:
+Bob still doesn't have any of the "demoasset" itself yet but, now that his wallet holds the reissuance token, he can reissue any amount of "demoasset" and it will show in his wallet:

 ~~~~
 RISSUE=$(e2-cli reissueasset $ASSET 10)
 e2-cli getwalletinfo
 ~~~~

-Bob's wallet now has "bitcoin", the reissuance token for our new asset and an amount of the new asset itself:
+Bob's wallet now has "bitcoin", the reissuance token for our new asset, and an amount of the new asset itself:

 <div class="console-output">"balance": {
     "bitcoin": 10499998.99841940,